ya0guang/PoBF/reviews.md

 - Where data is located and loaded is note clear
 - Side-channel
 - The proof is infomral
-- Compatibility to software and SGX2
+- Compatibility to software and SGX2/other TEEs
+- Comparsion with other work, e.g., SFI/CFI

 ## Insights

 - Evaluation with reak world apps (e.g., ML)
 - Why this service model is useful
--
+- Low TCB is still preferred

 # TDSC 2022